chefbenjamin/Video-Background-Prompt/README.md

 # 🎥 4K Virtual Background Design Prompt

-We needed a Virtual background for [Gourmet Ads](https://www.gourmetads.com) so we created this ChatGPT prompt for any company
+We needed a Virtual background for [Gourmet Ads](https://www.gourmetads.com) so we created this ChatGPT prompt for any company.

 Here are two examples were designed by the prompt [View the full prompt here](Video-Background-Prompt.md)

 ![Sample Gourmet Ads Virtual Background](/gourmetads-background.png)